Lying (film): Plot

-Megan, an heiress, invites several women from her yoga class—Grace, Linda, and Hella—to spend a weekend with her at her large country home in upstate New York.
-Hella's fiancé has recently left her, which prompted Megan to plan the get-together.
+Megan, an heiress, invites a woman from her yoga class, Linda, and two interns from her museum job, Grace and Hella, to spend a weekend with her at her large country home in upstate New York.
 The women arrive together, and Megan prepares a meal which they eat outside at a picnic table.
 She comments that the phone lines are down, so they will not be able to contact anyone for the weekend.
 Grace poses prying questions toward Megan during the dinner, specifically regarding Megan's deceased parents from whom she inherited the home.
 Hella chastises Grace for being confrontational.
 Megan brings each of them crystal gardens she has prepared in jars.
 The four women go for a walk in the woods at night, and are frightened by Henry, Megan's brother, who arrives unannounced.
 Grace remarks that Megan never mentioned having a brother.
-Megan asks Henry to leave shortly after.
+Megan asks Henry to leave that night, claiming that Hella's fiancé left her and they need a girls only weekend.

 The next morning, Megan encounters a young boy in the woods who claims to be lost.
 He explains that he was camping with his family, and talks to her about he wants to be in the army.
 Meanwhile, Sarah, a neighbor whose house borders Megan's property, observes the women from her kitchen.
 She goes outside and waves flags in the air to capture their attention to no avail.
 The women play croquet together, and Megan comments that Henry is working on a novel.
 Linda is confused, as she recalled Megan telling her Henry was in a band.
 Later, Megan finds Hella attempting to use the phone.